smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 #### Automatic subscription to display and screen capabilities

 As accepted in the app services proposal, the application can subscribe to system capabilities.
 With this proposal it would inclde display capabilities.
 In order to provide display capabilities as soon as possible after the app registered, the application should be automatically subscribed to display capabilities.
 With this rule, Core should send a system capability notification with display capabilities right after sending the response of the app registration.
-This approach results in a better performance compared to the need of the app to get/subscribe to display capabilities.
-Without this approach applications would perform slower as with the todays solution having capabilities being returned in `RegisterAppInterfaceResponse`.
+This approach will result in a better performance compared to the need of the app to get/subscribe to display capabilities.
+Without this approach, applications will perform slower than the solution used today, which is having capabilities being returned in `RegisterAppInterfaceResponse`.

 If an app sends `GetSystemCapability` with `DISPLAY` type including `subscribe` flag, Core should ignore a subscription (`subscribe: true`) or unsubscription (`subscribe: false`) and return a message in `GetSystemCapabilityResponse`.
 It should mention that the `subscribe` parameter is ignored for `DISPLAY` type and that the app is always subscribed to this type.
 The response should contain the display capability regardless.